Nea Peramos: Culture

 There is a municipal library whose mostly-Greek-language collection is as yet (Oct '11) uncatalogued.
 The cultural life of the town is enriched by the Fair of St. George in April, the Klidonas festival on St. John's Day (after the summer solstice) and the Sardine Night in late August.
 Several cultural associations operate, such as the Association of Peramians Kyzikians, the Nea Peramos Women's Association and the Cultural Association "Aghios Panteleimon".

 There are two amateur sports teams: The Athletic Sports Association of Nea Peramos (est. 1939) and Attalos Neas Peramou (est. 2001).

 There are 15 teams in town (about 900 in the whole of Attica) of skilled flying (high flying, diving, spiralling etc.) pigeons, most of them belonging to the Aspropyrgos Association of Pigeon-Owners.

 History

-In 1922, after the debacle of the Greek Army, the Greek residents of Peramos (modern Karşıyaka near Bandırma, Turkey) in Asia Minor were expelled from their town before the advancing Turkish Army and the rebels.
+In 1922, after the defeat of the Greek Army in the Greco-Turkish war, the Greek residents of Peramos (modern Karşıyaka near Bandırma, Turkey) in Asia Minor were expelled from their town by the advancing Turkish Army and the rebels.
 They ended up in Kavala and in the area of Megara.
 This location near Megara was given over by the Government of Eleftherios Venizelos so that they could start their new life.
-Their first school was a wooden shack which also functioned on Sundays as a church until the current Church of Saint George was built to accommodate his Icon which the refugees brought with them from their ancestral land.
+The first school was a wooden shack which also functioned on Sundays as a church until the current Church of Saint George was built to accommodate the Icon which the refugees brought with them from their ancestral land.